 Madison Ave / E 90th St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Madison Ave / E 90th St neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

-In addition, what you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
-With an incredible 112,142 people per square mile, it is more densely populated than 99.8% of America's neighborhoods.
+What you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
+With an incredible 116,370 people per square mile, it is more densely populated than 99.8% of America's neighborhoods.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Madison Ave / E 90th St neighborhood is among the top 5% of American neighborhoods in terms of walkability.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Madison Ave / E 90th St neighborhood have a highly unusual car ownership.
-40.2% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 98.0% of U.S. neighborhoods.
+American households most often have a car, and regularly they have two or three.
+But households in the Madison Ave / E 90th St neighborhood buck this trend.
+33.7% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 97.5% of U.S. neighborhoods.

-Did you know that the Madison Ave / E 90th St neighborhood has more Eastern European and Russian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Madison Ave / E 90th St neighborhood has more Russian and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.9% of this neighborhood's residents have Eastern European ancestry and 7.6% have Russian ancestry.
+In fact, 10.7% of this neighborhood's residents have Russian ancestry and 4.5% have Eastern European ancestry.

 Madison Ave / E 90th St is also pretty special linguistically.
-Significantly, 4.9% of its residents five years old and above primarily speak French at home.
-While this may seem like a small percentage, it is higher than 97.8% of the neighborhoods in America.
+Significantly, 1.3% of its residents five years old and above primarily speak Japanese at home.
+While this may seem like a small percentage, it is higher than 98.1% of the neighborhoods in America.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.